nshawn4675/nshawn4675.github.io/_posts/2021-02-04-Longest-Harmonious-Subsequence.md

 ---
 layout: post
 title: "[LeetCode February Challange] Day 4 - Longest Harmonious Subsequence"
 date: 2021-02-04 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: [LeetCode, Easy, Hash Table, Apple, LiveRamp]
+tags: [Easy, Array, Hash Table, Sorting, Apple, LiveRamp, C++]
 ---
 We define a harmonious array as an array where the difference between its maximum value and its minimum value is **exactly** <font color="red">1</font>.